rtek1000/IP5356/README.md

 # IP5356
 Some data about the IP5356 component provided by the manufacturer [Yingjixin Technology](https://www.injoinic.com/)
-- (this IC has I2C communication, and can be found in Power Bank with display)
+- (This IC has I2C communication, and can be found in Power Bank with display)

 ![img](https://raw.githubusercontent.com/rtek1000/IP5356/refs/heads/main/Doc/IP5356_Power_Bank_board.jpg)